therafiali/multiple-project-run-at-once/README.md

 Save the above script as "run.bat" file
 Double-click the file, and it will open two separate terminals: one for backend, one for frontend.

+you can download file from this repo but update paths or commands also

 ```